Recruitment: The evolution of the first impression

 Recruitment, First Impressions and Professional Online Network

-Based on this, you do need to be mindful of your online presence and not just focus on how you handle yourself when you meet people face-to-face.
+Based on this, you need to be mindful of your online presence.
+Do not just focus on how you handle yourself when you meet people face-to-face.

 Opening the door digitally – LinkedIn the Worlds Number One, Online Professional Network